JonasJurczok/factorio-todo-list/README.md

 ## Changelog

 ### NEXT
+* Questlog mode.
+There is a setting to transform the todo list to a questlog (#74).
 * Fixed bug.
-Imported subtasks are always open now.
+Imported subtasks are always open now (#92).
 * Fixed german translation.
 (Thanks Kingmax007)

 ### 16.8.2